RebeccaStevens/deepmerge-ts/docs/deepmergeCustom.md

 customDeepmerge(x, y); // => { foo: [5, 6], bar: [3, 4] }
 ```

-When resolving a HKT, we use a lookup inside an interface called `DeepMergeMergeFunctionURItoKind`.
+When resolving a HKT, we use a lookup inside an interface called `DeepMergeFunctionURItoKind`.
 This interface needs to contain all the mappings of the URIs to their actual type.

 When defining your own HKT for use with deepmerge, you need to extend this interface with your mapping.